Outsider: Alex Voss

 Why Florida molasses?
 Why not get it from somewhere else?

-I grew up in Florida.
-When I came back home I knew I wanted to use local ingredients found in my “backyard” to make my rum.
-So one of the reasons why we wanted to plant the distillery here in Punta Gorda is because of its proximity to the sugar mill.
+I grew up in Florida and when I came back home I knew I wanted to use local ingredients found in my “backyard” to make my rum.
+One of the reasons why we wanted to plant the distillery here in Punta Gorda is because of its proximity to the sugar mill.

 You’re from Florida, but you said you came back.
 Can you tell us a little about that?

-So I am a Floridian.
-I’m from Naples which is just to the south of here.
-But once I graduated college I moved out to California and then to Hawaii.
+I am a Floridian, from Naples, which is just to the south of here.
+But once I graduated college I moved to California and then to Hawaii.
 But, eventually I came home because I knew it’s where I wanted to open the distillery.

 How did you find yourself in this world of brewing and distilling?